BIGJRA/BIGJRA.github.io/reborn.md

 You can find a *Sun Stone* on the floor.
 The hidden items in this room are *Purple Shard*, *Red Shard*, *Full Heal*, and *Protein*.

-You'll need to defeat the Pangoro around the room and activate the switches beyond them.
+You'll need to defeat the two Pangoro on each side of the room and activate the switches beyond them.

+**Pokemon Don.
+Field: No Field**
+- Pangoro, Lv.
+45, Ability: Scrappy, Adamant Nature, IVs: 20
+    - Body Slam
+    - Circle Throw
+    - Crunch
+    - Vital Throw

+By going to the left side of the room and walking on the floor between the platforms, you can reach the middle of the room.

+**Pokemon Don.
+Field: No Field**
+- Pangoro, Lv.
+50, @Sitrus Berry, Ability: Iron Fist, Adamant Nature, IVs: 30
+    - Body Slam
+    - Circle Throw
+    - Crunch
+    - Hammer Arm

 Once you've defeated the third in the middle, you will get **Scraggy**!
 Afterwards you can pick up a *Brave Mint*, *Exp.
 Candy L*, and hidden *Exp.
 Candy XL* and *Full Restore*.

 Exit this area and make your way to the top right corner of the main room in the slums.
 Go down the escalator then enter the room on the right side.
 Down the stairs you can smash some rocks and head in to a new area of the Railnet.